-The evidence for cow-sheep hybrids is sparse.
+The evidence for cow-sheep hybrids is sparse, much sparser than that available for what would otherwise seem less likely crosses, say, sheep × pig or dog × cow.
 Christiansen (1952) pictures an alleged hybrid, and Mohr (1930) reports a sheep-cow calved in the town of Husum in northern Germany (see also: Wittmer 1925).
 And Slavik et al. (1997) successfully produced cow-sheep hybrid embryos by fertilizing bovine oocytes with ram semen in vitro.
 But goat-sheep hybrids, are much more common.

 There are also old news reports about sheep-cow hybrids.
 Under the heading of Brief State News on page 19 of the May 3, 1917 issue of The Ward County independent, a newspaper published in Minot, North Dakota, the following notice appears: